pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

-These are special syntaxes defined within your contracts.
+**Perhaps one of the most important aspects of Solidity.** These are functions defined with a special `modifier` keyword within your contracts.
 The names given can be applied to functions in order to execute the modifier before the function runs.
-You can `throw` or `return` from these modifiers to prevent the function from being called.
+You can `throw` or `return` from these modifiers to prevent the function from being called or short-circuit its execution (respectively).

 ```
 modifier onlyOwner {